-Have you ever received a call from a sales person and they pretended you’ve met even though you knew you hadn’t?
+Have you ever received sales calls from people and they pretended you’ve met even though you knew you hadn’t?

-Or maybe they told you something they knew about you, however, the information was wrong.
+Or maybe they tell you something they knew about you in the sales calls, however, the information was wrong.

 At what point did you end the call?
 Probably pretty quick.